XuanDT10/XuanDT10/README.md

 - 💞️ I am looking to collaborate on github
 - 📫 You can reach me at 0985978120 or mooncake189@gmail.com
 - I love reading, cooking :)
-- ⚡ The trip I  most want to take but haven’t yet is to go to Italy.
+- ⚡ The trip I  most want to take but haven’t yet is going to Italy.
 - Have a nice day!